 Companies must embrace a new data analytics approach to succeed in this dynamic environment.
 This new paradigm is centered around four concepts:

 With data stored in multiple databases accessible with a single federated SQL query, analyzing data becomes much simpler and faster.
 IT and data engineers do not need to create complex ETL pipelines to move data from a source to a target database, which must be merged and transformed before it can be readied for analysis.
 The data also stays in one place, reducing the amount of replicated data stored in the IT estates and reducing storage costs and errors.
-Don’t consolidate data and add governance; leave data where it is and centralize governance, metadata, and discoverability.
+Do not consolidate data and add governance; leave data where it is and centralize governance, metadata, and discoverability.

 While federated data queries are great at getting data, they are not as good at finding it.
 They need a map or index to shorten the time required to locate the appropriate data.
 This challenge is leading to the creation of innovative discovery mechanisms.
 Metadata management strategies are enabling federated queries to operate much more efficiently.
 By consolidating metadata in a central place, federated query engines can quickly determine where to find data without scanning each of your disparate databases for every query.